kxmdrif/blog.github.io/source/_posts/Leetcode-Top-100.md

                     //jStart = j prevents duplicates(for example:
                     //remove idx=a then remove idx=b and remove idx=b then remove
                     //idx = a will produce duplicate for a < b if we don't
-                    //start at the last removal positation
+                    //start at the last removal position
                     remove(s.substring(0, j) + s.substring(j + 1), res, i, j, ch);
             }
             return;// Stop here.
 The recursive calls handle the rest of the string.